/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 • Moderate walking and standing during site visits; walking tours may include steep slopes, flights of stairs, cobbled streets and uneven ground during garden visits.

-• Rail travel between Tokyo and Kanazawa (Day 2), Kanazawa and Kyoto (Day 4), and Nagoya and Himeji (Day 12).
+• Rail travel between Tokyo and Kanazawa (Day 2), Kanazawa and Kyoto (Day 4), and Nagoya and Himeji (Day 12) and Okayama and Uno (Day 14).

 • Ferry transfers to and from Chikubushima Island (Day 10; 30 minutes each way), Teshima Island (Day 14; 40 minutes each way) and Naoshima Island (Day 15; 20 minutes each way)